PascalGameDevelopment/SDL2-for-Pascal/README.md

 original code.
 Do not replace them by Pascal equivalents.
 Ex.: Use `UInt32` (if used in
 the original code) instead of `Cardinal`, `LongWord` or `DWord` .

+4. Have a look at our [Translation Cheat Sheet](CHEATSHEET.md) for reference.

 ## Versions